standrewsdigital/digital-pattern-library/README.md

 The digital pattern library (DPL) is a system-agnostic resource to ensure a consistent look and feel for all digital products at the University of St&nbsp;Andrews.

+The DPL is created and owned by the University of St&nbsp;Andrews [digital communications team](http://digitalcommunications.wp.st-andrews.ac.uk/).

 It acts as a central repository for the source code of each pattern used on the University website and web applications, and also documents coding standards, colours, and other development criteria for digital products.

 The digital pattern library is an evolving set of design patterns underpinning a new digital approach for the University, built through collaboration, and tested with real people who use our products.